 With funds in your account, you can now start trading derivatives.

 How to trade derivatives

 When trading derivatives, there three types of orders that you can open.
-You could choose to open a market order, limit order or conditional order.
+You could choose to open a market order, limit order, or conditional order.

-Normally, these orders or contracts are executed and filled instantly from the order book at the best available market price.
+These orders or contracts are executed and filled instantly from the order book at the best available market price.
 There are two types: sell market orders and buy market orders.

 For these orders, there is a guaranteed execution.
 However, the execution price is not guaranteed due to market price fluctuations.

-Contrary to market orders, limit orders have a guaranteed execution price if the price reaches to the set price.
+Contrary to market orders, limit orders have a guaranteed execution price if the price reaches the set price.
 Nonetheless, these orders are not executed instantly.

 To set up a limit order, you have to set the execution price.
 For buy limit orders, the execution price is usually set at a price lower than the last traded price.
 On the other hand, sell limit orders are set at a price higher than the last traded price.